 How to Get Into Acting, Even with No Experience

 Want to learn how to get into acting?
 No experience?
 No problem.
-I mean, we all had to start somewhere, right?
+We all had to start somewhere, right?

 Before we continue, ask yourself a question:

 "Do I want to get into acting, or do I just want to know how to become famous?"

 If you're reading this article and hoping to be a movie star by tomorrow morning (or even this time next year), then we can't help you.
 Becoming an actor takes time, passion, sweat, and most of all, perseverance.